tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Until a timeout (then either CONTINUE or ABANDON)
 - or you resume the ASG process `CompleteLifecycleAction`
 - EventBridge or SNS Notifications

+### ASG - Health Checks

+Amazon EC2 Auto Scaling can determine the health status of an instance using one or more of the following:

+- Status checks provided by Amazon EC2 to identify hardware and software issues that may impair an instance.
+The default health checks for an Auto Scaling group are EC2 status checks only.
+- Health checks provided by Elastic Load Balancing (ELB).
+These health checks are disabled by default but can be enabled.
+- Your custom health checks.